 Building methods that are “green,” “ecological” or “sustainable” are sometimes not usable for environmentally safe housing.
 We discuss some pitfalls when using green building methods.

-green building, green construction, ecological, sustainable, building, healthy house, environmental sensitive, chemical sensitive, MCS, earthship, recycled material, earth tube, natural material, indoor air quality, green building certification, green builder
+green building, green construction, ecological, sustainable, building, healthy house, environmental sensitive, chemical sensitive, MCS, earthship, recycled material, earth tube, natural material, indoor air quality, green building certification

 People with environmental sensitivities need an indoor air quality far beyond what is common in normal housing.
 Regular materials, such as carpeting and manufactured wood products, are generally not acceptable because of the fumes they generate.

 When building a new home or renovating an existing one, it seems the obvious choice to use a green builder.
 After all, the green builders focus on natural materials instead of the toxic stuff used in regular construction.
 Unfortunately, it’s not so simple.
 Some people with chemical sensitivities (MCS) have found it frustrating to try to work with green builders.
 Many of their practices are not suitable for the most sensitive people, but may work well for the moderately sensitive.

 The U.S. Environmental Protection Agency defines a green building as: